 Factoring in the Extra Costs

 Once you have a destination and travel plan in place, it might be time to consider how to pay for it all.
 Owning a pet comes with its own expenses, and so does traveling with one.
-While planning your pet-included adventure, you may pad the budget a little bit more than if you were traveling solo.
+While planning your pet-included adventure, you may pad the budget a little bit more than if you were traveling solo and consider looking into vacation loans.

 Like the additional fees for air travel, you might run into additional fees if you travel by train, as well.
 For $26, Amtrak allows pets up to 20 pounds to travel with their humans on some trips for up to seven hours.